History of DLA Troop Support

 - 1998 - Defense Personnel Support Center renamed Defense Supply Center Philadelphia

-- 1999 - Defense Industrial Supply Center and Defense Supply Center Philadelphia merge
+- 1999 - Defense Industrial Supply Center disestablished, and merged with Defense Supply Center Philadelphia

 - 2010 - Defense Supply Center Philadelphia renamed DLA Troop Support